Post Updated: July 18, 2023

 Getting an answer to this one was quite tough.
 I had to browse through a lot of articles online to get this fact.
 I mean, why on earth would PayPal not support certain countries?

-Well, it’s relatively simple.
-Government and proper security.
+Well, it’s quite simple.
+Government and security.

 That’s the valid reason why PayPal doesn’t work in some countries.
 It’s worth pointing out that most of the restricted countries come from the Middle East and Africa.